drhelius/foundry-workshop/README.md

 ## Introduction

-In this workshop, you'll master the fundamentals of building AI agents with Microsoft Foundry.
-You'll learn how to create agents that can use tools, process data, maintain conversation context, and deliver intelligent responses.
-Through practical challenges, you'll gain hands-on experience with the enterprise-grade Agent Framework SDK and build production-ready AI solutions.
+In this workshop, you'll master the fundamentals of building AI agents with Microsoft Foundry, progressing from basic single-agent applications to sophisticated multi-agent orchestrations.
+You'll learn how to create agents that can use both built-in and custom tools, integrate with external services through Model Context Protocol (MCP), process data, maintain conversation context, and deliver intelligent responses.

-Using the Microsoft Foundry Agent Service SDK, you'll develop agents that leverage built-in tools like code interpreters to perform dynamic data analysis and statistical computations.
-By the end of this workshop, you'll have created a complete agent application that demonstrates the power of AI-driven automation and intelligent assistance.
+Starting with the Microsoft Foundry Agent Service SDK, you'll develop agents that leverage built-in tools like code interpreters for dynamic data analysis.
+You'll then advance to creating multi-agent systems with connected tools, integrating cloud-hosted MCP servers for external data access, and building sophisticated agent pipelines using the Microsoft Agent Framework SDK.
+By the end of this workshop, you'll have hands-on experience with multiple agent architectures and patterns, from stateful conversations and agent orchestration to sequential workflows and custom tool development.

 ## Learning Objectives 🎯

 By participating in this workshop, you will learn how to:

-- **Master Microsoft Foundry** by setting up projects, deploying models, and managing AI resources in the Azure AI ecosystem.
+- **Master Microsoft Foundry** by setting up projects, deploying models, managing AI resources, and configuring development environments.
-- **Build Intelligent AI Agents** using the Microsoft Foundry Agent Service SDK with proper authentication, configuration, and tool integration.
+- **Build Single-Agent Applications** using the Microsoft Foundry Agent Service SDK with proper authentication, configuration, and built-in tool integration like Code Interpreter.
-- **Implement Agent Tools** by leveraging built-in capabilities like the Code Interpreter to enable agents to execute Python code dynamically for data analysis.
+- **Create Multi-Agent Systems** by developing specialized agents that work together through connected agent tools for coordinated problem-solving.
+- **Integrate External Services** by connecting agents to cloud-hosted Model Context Protocol (MCP) servers for accessing real-time documentation and external data sources.
+- **Develop Custom Agent Tools** using the Microsoft Agent Framework SDK to create specialized functions that extend agent capabilities for domain-specific tasks.
+- **Implement Sequential Orchestration** by building agent pipelines where multiple agents process information in stages to produce comprehensive results.
 - **Manage Conversation Context** through thread-based interactions that maintain stateful conversations with full conversation history.
-- **Apply Agent Orchestration** by creating, running, and monitoring agent workflows with proper status checking and error handling.
-- **Develop Production-Ready Solutions** with environment configuration, credential management, and clean resource lifecycle management.
+- **Apply Best Practices** including environment configuration, credential management, proper error handling, and clean resource lifecycle management.

-## Architecture

-This workshop focuses on a client-driven agent architecture where applications connect to Microsoft Foundry to leverage hosted agents and models:

-- **Microsoft Foundry Project**: Centralized hub for managing AI agents, model deployments, and project resources with integrated monitoring and configuration.
-- **AI Agent with Code Interpreter**: Specialized agent powered by GPT-4o that analyzes data files and performs statistical analysis using Python code execution capabilities.
-- **Client Application**: Python-based application using the Microsoft Foundry Agent Service SDK to interact with agents, manage threads, and process responses.
-- **Stateful Conversations**: Thread-based communication maintaining conversation history, context, and multi-turn interactions for coherent agent responses.

-The workflow follows a simple yet powerful pattern: authenticate → upload data → create agent → run conversation → retrieve results.
-This architecture ensures secure, scalable agent interactions with full observability and control over the agent lifecycle.

 ## Requirements